lvphj/epydemiology/README.md

   * The name of the variable that contains postcode information.

 3. **phjNewPostcodeVarName** (default = 'postcodeClean')
   * The name of the variable that the function creates that will contain 'cleaned' postcode data.
 The postcodes stored in this column will contain no whitespace.
 Therefore, A1 2BC will be entered as A12BC.
 Also, the 'cleaned' postcode may only be the outward component if that is the only corrected formatted data.
-If the use wants completed postcodes, use phjPostcode7VarName.
+If the use wants to view only complete postcodes, use phjPostcode7VarName.
+Strings where no valid postcode data has been extracted will be stored as missing value string.

 4. **phjPostcodeFormatCheckVarName** (default = ' postcodeFormatCheck')
   * A binary variable that the function will create that indicates whether the whole postcode (or, if only 2 to 4 characters are entered, the outward component of the postcode) is correctly formatted.

+5. **phjMissingValueCode** (default = 'missing')
+  * String used to indicate a missing value.
+This can not be np.nan because DataFrame.update() function does not undate NaN values.

-5. **phjPostcode7VarName** (default = 'postcode7')
+6. **phjPostcode7VarName** (default = 'postcode7')
   * The name of the variable that the function creates that will contain 'cleaned' postcode data in 7-character format.
 Postcodes can contain 5 to 7 characters.
 In those postcodes that consist of 5 characters, the outward and inward components will be separated by 2 spaces, in those postcodes that consist of 6 characters, the outward and inward components will be separated by 1 spaces, and in those postcodes that consist of 7 characters there will be no spaces.
 This format is commonly used in lookup tables that link postcodes to other geographical information.

-6. **phjPostcodeAreaVarName** (default = 'postcodeArea')
+7. **phjPostcodeAreaVarName** (default = 'postcodeArea')
   * The name of the variable that the function creates that will contain the postcode area (the first 1, 2 or, in very rare cases, 3 letters).

+8. **phjSalvageOutwardPostcodeComponent** (default = True)
+  * Indicates whether user wants to attempt to salvage some outward postcode components from postcode strings.

-7. **phjDropExisting** (default = False)
+9. **phjDropExisting** (default = False)
   * If set to True, the function will automatically drop any pre-existing columns that have the same name as those columns that need to be created.
 If set to False, the function will halt.

-8. **phjPrintResults** (default = False)
+10. **phjPrintResults** (default = False)
   * If set to True, the function will print information to screen as it proceeds.

 #### Exceptions raised